B.A. Cornell University (1965)

 Professor Channick currently teaches predominantly in the health law area and frequently speaks and participates in conferences devoted to domestic health law issues.
 Her scholarly interests have been in health law issues relating to an aging population, access to health care, design and implementation of health care reform, and, most recently, issues of health care cost containment.

-Professor Channick also co-directs and teaches in the joint health law master degree program, a collaborative degree program offered by California Western School of Law and the University of California, San Diego.
+Professor Channick co-directs the CWSL Institute of Health Law Studes.
+She is also the CWSL director of and a teacher in the joint health law master degree program, a collaborative degree program offered by California Western School of Law and the University of California, San Diego.

 Law Review Articles